 Nikon and Vortex both bring world-class quality riflescopes to the table.
 Many shooters have a hard time picking between them, which is also probably the reason why you’re here.
-In this article, we’ll be looking at their similarities and differences to help you pick which one you need.
+In this article, we’ll compare the similarities and differences between Nikon vs Vortex to help you pick which one you need.

 Features of Both Scopes